Star-quality Chard from one of the Willamette’s standard-bearers

 One of the Willamette’s Pioneers

-Driving around Oregon’s Willamette Valley and talking to winemakers, one thing is on everyone’s mind: How good Chardonnay from the area is.
+Driving around Oregon’s Willamette Valley and talking to winemakers, one thing is on everyone’s mind: their outstanding Chardonnay.

 There in blind-tasting after blind-tasting, it’s getting harder and harder to distinguish top Willamette Chard from their Burgundy counterparts and Adelsheim is helping lead the charge—just like they’ve done throughout the history of the region’s viticulture.